fabianmichael/kirby-typography/README.md

 **Kirby-Typography** is developed and maintained by [Fabian Michael](https://fabianmichael.de).

-The plugin includes/is based the following third-party libraries:
+The plugin includes/is based on the following third-party libraries:

 -	**PHP-Typography:** Copyright 2014-2016 Peter Putzer; 2012-2013 Marie Hogebrandt; 2009-2011 KINGdesk, LLC.
 Released under the [GPL 2.0](http://www.gnu.org/licenses/gpl-2.0.html) or later.
 Large parts of this documentation have also been copied and/or adapted from the original WordPress plugin.
 -	**HTML5-PHP:** Released under the *HTML5Lib License* (see `vendors/masterminds/HTML5/LICENSE` for details and contributors)